 It’s not always easy to find a well written article with genuine value.
 That’s because the Internet has nearly limitless value — you can use it to look up the correct spelling of a word, or to translate text between languages, or even figure out “what’s the name of that guy from that movie who was in that other movie?”
 You can also use the Internet to go shopping while at home, or do job searching while at work, or publish blog entries while on vacation.
-Taking it to the next level, you can use the Internet to interact with people, make new friends around the world, or research your next dating partner.
+How to Write a Novel.

 DarkCopy - Simple, full screen text editing.
 Welcome - Ommwriter.
 Full screen distraction free text editor, increase your creativi.
 Word Perhect.
 Meat.
 I’m honored that this often shows up on the internet.